analogdevicesinc/ai8x-training/README.md

 ### Embedded Software Development Kit (SDK)

 The MAX78000 SDK is a git submodule of ai8x-synthesis.
-It is checked out automatically to a version compatible with the project into the folder `sdk`.
+It is checked out automatically to a version compatible with the project into the folder `sdk`. *Note: The MAX78000 SDK also includes MAX78002 support.*

 ***If the embedded C compiler is run on Windows instead of Linux or macOS, ignore this section*** *and install the Maxim SDK executable, see https://github.com/MaximIntegratedAI/MaximAI_Documentation.*